Chapter 99 — Future Directions

 - Delay standardization when the interface changes weekly and only one team uses it.

-- Minimum viable standardization threshold (example): when a tool or trace schema has 2+ consuming teams and changes less than once per sprint.
+- Minimum viable standardization threshold (example): a tool or trace schema has 2+ consuming teams and changes less than once per sprint.

 Verify